 rhizome).

-currently either week (default) or day.list
+timestep currently either week (default) or day.list structure with components

 Simulates dry biomass growth during an entire growing